 The Grief Support Group meets weekly to facilitate healthy grief work for those who have lost a loved one by death.
-A small group for school-age children who have lost a parent has been added.
+A small group for school-age children who have lost a parent may be available upon request.
+Please make prior arrangements by calling the church office.
 Adult groups include parental/sibling loss, loss of a child, widows/widowers.
 The Grief Support Group is free of charge, open to the community and no registration is required.

 An on-going, continuous support group for wives whose marriages have experienced any form of sexual betrayal.
 This confidential group will use a Christian curriculum and be led by trained and experienced facilitators.

 Contact the church: 714-529-5544 ext.
 614 and a facilitator will return your call.

 A confidential, life-building, shame free, ongoing and continuous support group for men struggling with sexual temptations and addiction.
 We are a group of men, led by men, to support other men, and at the center of it will be Jesus, who can be trusted above all others.
 Leave a message at the number above and group’s facilitator will contact you for a brief appointment and group meeting location.